When Someone Dies in Scotland

 What is Confirmation?

 Confirmation is the Scottish equivalent of probate.
-It gives you the legal authority to deal with the deceased person's estate.
-You apply to the Sheriff Court, not the Probate Registry.
-If there is a will, the executor named in the will applies for Confirmation.
-If there is no will, the nearest relative applies to be appointed as "executor dative" by the court.
+It gives you the legal authority to deal with your loved one's estate.
+You apply to the Sheriff Court rather than the Probate Registry.
+If there is a will, the executor named in it applies for Confirmation.
+If there is no will, the nearest relative applies to be appointed by the court as "executor dative".

 How to apply for Confirmation

 You need to prepare an inventory of the entire estate, listing every asset and its value at the date of death.
 Submit the inventory along with the will (if there is one), the death certificate, and the completed inheritance tax form to the Sheriff Court for the area where the person lived.
-The court fee is £300 for estates over £5,000.
+Scotland has its own fee scale, and it is kinder than the English one at the lower end: there is no court fee at all if the estate is worth £50,000 or less, then £351 from £50,000.01 up to £250,000, and £705 above £250,000.
+These are the figures set by the Sheriff Court Fees Order 2026, which took effect on 1 April 2026.
 You can apply to any Sheriff Court in Scotland.

 Processing time